Definition & Disambiguation

 Primary threat actor External adversaries, malware, insiders Malicious data, prompt injection, compromised tools

-Key capability required Faster detection and response Runtime policy enforcement, least-privilege tool access, audit
+Key capability required Faster detection and response Runtime governance, capability-gated execution, replay APIs, execution graphs, and replayable forensics

-Where the problem lives SOC, SIEM, threat intelligence RAG pipeline, tool gateway, agent memory, output validation
+Where the problem lives SOC, SIEM, threat intelligence RAG pipeline, runtime control plane, capability gate, executor, agent memory, output validation

 Maturity Commercial products, Gartner coverage, vendor competition Pre-commercial, emerging frameworks, open research